marcoacnunes/bank-rdb/README.md

 Description
 -----------
-In this repostiory you will find the following:
+In this repository you will find the following:
 * bank-rdb-console-management:
 ** This Module is used to manipulate the rdb probject in a console interface.
 * bank-rdb-model: